uniba-dsg/BPMNspector/README.md

 The repository is structured in the following way:

 	|- gradle: contains the gradle wapper
-	|- lib: all libs required for the tool which aren't uploaded to maven central
+	|- lib: all libs required for the tool which aren't available via public repositories
 	|- src
 	|-- main
 	|--- java: contains all java classes
     |---- api: contains the API files needed for integration in other tools
 	|---- de.uniba.dsg.bpmnspector: implementation of BPMNspector
-	|--- resources: contains all needed resources such as schema validation files
+	|--- resources: contains all needed resource files (e.g., schema validation files)
 	|-- test
-	|--- java: contains all test classes named by their test case
+	|--- java: contains the sources of all JUnit test classes
-	|--- resources: contains all test files sorted in folders by their test case
+	|--- resources: contains all needed test resource files

 ### Technical Documentation / Javadoc
 Run...